serverless/components/templates/tencent-flask/README_EN.md

 ### 2. Configure

-Create a template in a new folder, with the following command
+Create a template in a new folder with the following command

 ```shell
 $ serverless create --template-url https://github.com/serverless/components/tree/master/templates/tencent-flask
 ```

-In `app.py` there are some definitions about APIs:
+You can find the API definitions in `app.py`:

 ```python
 # -*- coding: utf8 -*-